 some modern standards (e.g. SVG and XHTML) which are not as widely supported as

-plain HTML; so you'll get most out of this site with a modern
+plain HTML; so you'll get most out of this site

-standards-compliant browser (such
+browser (such

-as FireFox
+as Vivaldi, FireFox or Chromium).

-by Eddy.
+Maintained by Eddy.